boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 </figure>

-The length of the bars for the different score columns (isotope pattern, fragmentation pattern, total) as well as the displayed numbers for columns *Isotope Score* and *Tree Score*, correspond to *logarithms* of maximum likelihoods (probability that this hypothesis, i.e. molecular formula, will generate the observed data).
-In contrast, the number in the *Score* column is the posterior probability of the hypothesis (molecular formula), and these probablities sum to one.
+The length of the bars for the different score columns (isotope pattern, fragmentation pattern, Sirius (isotope + tree), zodiac) as well as the displayed numbers for columns *Isotope Score* and *Tree Score*, correspond to *logarithms* of maximum likelihoods (probability that this hypothesis, i.e. molecular formula, will generate the observed data).
+In contrast, the number in the *Sirius Score* column is the posterior probability of the hypothesis (molecular formula), and these probabilities sum to one.
 A higher posterior probability of the top hit may indicate that this molecular formula has a higher chance of being correct; but we stress that **a posterior probability of 90%, must not be misunderstood as a 90%